RetroDriven/MiSTerMAME/README.md

 * /_Arcade/*.mra
 * /_Arcade/cores/*.rbf
+* /Games/mame/*.zip
+* /Games/hbmame/*.zip

+You can place your Mame/HbMame Zip files within your _Arcade folder instead like below:

 * /_Arcade/mame/*.zip
 * /_Arcade/hbmame/*.zip

-You can place your Mame/HbMame Zip files into your Games folder instead like below:
-* /Games/mame/*.zip
-* /Games/hbmame/*.zip
+NOTE: This change can be made via the INI File.
+It is recommended to use the Default of using the Games Folder though

 ## Default Arcade Core Folder Structure for this Script ##
 The Folder Names and Structure can be changed via the INI File.